ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

 Implemented responsiveness using Tailwind CSS

-•Tolichukka Joshna:
+• Tolichukka Joshna:

 Developed vehicle detail page UI with sections for specifications, price, and images

 Enhanced styling and uniformity of varied pages

 Assisted in incorporating gathered vehicle information into cards and detail views

 • Nagulla Sai Lahari:

 Conducted research on two-wheeler specs, features, and future models to be added to the app

-  Wrote content for vehicle cards and detail views Gathered prototype frontend sample images and data
+Wrote content for vehicle cards and detail views

+Gathered prototype frontend sample images and data

-•	Designated to Manubolu Kalavathi:
+• Manubolu Kalavathi:

 Worked on EMI and fuel cost calculator UI designs (static prototypes)